Singapore Comics Showcase

 Cartoons of the 1970s and 1980s

 Cartoons of the 1970s marked a return to the anti-yellow culture movement.
-This time, they targeted hippie culture with its drugs and sexual permissiveness, and its associations with liberal Western values.
+This time, they targeted the hippie culture with its drugs and sexual permissiveness, and its associations with liberal Western values.
 Those who went abroad to study were deemed as a social threat when they returned to Singapore.
 Even Bruce Lee movies were seen as promoting violence, vigilantism and unhealthy behaviour and attitudes.
-Sin Chew Jit Poh’s Ong Sher Shin was at the forefront of this progovernment cartoon campaign.
+Sin Chew Jit Poh’s Ong Sher Shin was at the forefront of this pro-government cartoon campaign.

-However, not all cartoonists promoted the State’s agenda: four Nanyang Siang Pau senior executives were arrested under the Internal Security Act in 1971 for allegedly playing up Chinese chauvinism and glorifying Chinese communism in the newspaper.
+However, not all cartoonists promoted the state’s agenda: four Nanyang Siang Pau senior executives were arrested under the Internal Security Act in 1971 for allegedly playing up Chinese chauvinism and glorifying Chinese communism in the newspaper.
 In 1974, to prevent such incidents from recurring, the Newspaper and Printing Presses Act was enacted to regulate the management and operation of all newspapers in Singapore.

 By the 1980s, Singapore was more confident of its position on the world stage and its own future.
 A new generation of cartoonists appeared on the scene, such as Lee Kok Hean (Li Tai Li) and Heng Kim Song.
 The former was one of the original members of Man Hua Bao, a group of young cartoonists who contributed to the Sin Chew youth supplement, Sin Chew Youth.
 In the early 1980s, they were an active group, creating cartoons about local life.
 When they disbanded in 1986, they were replaced by Man Hua Kuai Can, another student group that drew cartoons for the Sunday edition of Lianhe Zaobao.

 So what has changed in the art of cartooning, particularly in Singapore newspapers, after 90 years?
 In its early years, most people were illiterate and cartoons served as a powerful vehicle to convey visual ideas, employing images and simple text to carry their messages.
 Today, cartoons have become more sophisticated, using verbal innuendo and double entendres because the increasingly educated populace can understand these textual sleights of hand.
-There are also more textual and visual references to mass media as well as pop culture on platforms such as television, radio, the internet, and increasingly, social media.
+There are also more textual and visual references to mass media as well as pop culture on platforms such as television, radio, the internet and, increasingly, social media.
 But it is precisely because of this competition that cartoons as a genre have become less effective as a means of communication.
 This is perhaps one of the key reasons why the artists who take part in 24 Hour Comics Day feel less inclined to tackle social issues of the day, preferring instead to deal with personal introspection.